tugot17/tokenomics-from-first-principles/blogpost/Tokenomics from first principles 1a415b90a59f809c8386ccebd52f8b42.md

 ![throughput_comparison_llama-3-3-70b_4x_2035in_300out.png](Tokenomics%20from%20first%20principles%201a415b90a59f809c8386ccebd52f8b42/throughput_comparison_llama-3-3-70b_4x_2035in_300out.png)

 Fig. 21: Updated model vs reality.
 Now the two lines are much closer.
 We achieve this via adding the estimated overhead to the model.
-We run it for 2k tokens in 300 tokens out.
+We run it for 2k tokens input 300 tokens output.

 While far from perfect, it kind of works.
 It generalizes pretty well to other sizes; e.g., it works for the Llama 3.1 8B run on TP1.

 ![throughput_comparison_llama-3-1-8b_1x_2035in_300out.png](Tokenomics%20from%20first%20principles%201a415b90a59f809c8386ccebd52f8b42/throughput_comparison_llama-3-1-8b_1x_2035in_300out.png)

-Fig. 22:The estimation we run seems to work quite well for other model sizes.
-E.g. here we run for Llama 3.1 8B, 2k tokens in 300 tokens out.
+Fig. 22: The estimation we run seems to work quite well for other model sizes.
+E.g. here we run for Llama 3.1 8B, 2k tokens input 300 tokens output.
 The two lines are pretty close.

 However, when tried with different batches of different lengths, the differences are more significant, suggesting that the model is far, far from perfect.
 E.g., we tried estimating the throughput for long context model performance, with 16k tokens in and 1000 tokens out.
-Due to excessive memory demand, we kept this setting at a batch of 8.
-In such a case, the model failed to correctly predict the final throughput, suggesting that it is far from a perfect tool.
+Due to excessive memory consumption, we kept this setting at a batch size of 8.
+In such a case, the model failed to correctly predict the final throughput, suggesting that it is our model is far from perfect.

 ![throughput_comparison_llama-3-3-70b_4x_16035in_1000out.png](Tokenomics%20from%20first%20principles%201a415b90a59f809c8386ccebd52f8b42/throughput_comparison_llama-3-3-70b_4x_16035in_1000out.png)

 ![throughput_comparison_llama-3-1-8b_1x_16035in_1000out.png](Tokenomics%20from%20first%20principles%201a415b90a59f809c8386ccebd52f8b42/throughput_comparison_llama-3-1-8b_1x_16035in_1000out.png)

-Fig. 23: Unfortunately for different input output configurations, 16k tokens in, 2k tokens out in this case, the model estimate the throughput less accurately, more so for Llama 3.3 70B and less so for Llama 3.1 8B.
+Fig. 23: Unfortunately for different input output configurations, 16k tokens input, 2k tokens output in this case, the model estimate the throughput less accurately, more so for Llama 3.3 70B and less so for Llama 3.1 8B.

 How challenging it is to correctly predict a model's throughput is another thing that we hope you can take out of reading this text.
-Accurately estimating it would require a series of very detailed profiling steps, such as profiling the memory access patterns across multiple model sizes, batch sizes, and prompt length combinations, delving deeply into the exact implementation details of (pagged) attention implementation, estimating how different shapes affect the compute and memory utilization, and dozens of different experiments.
-We deem accurate estimation across different settings challenging to a degree that it might not be feasible to do so in practice.
+Accurately estimating it would require a series of very detailed profiling steps, such as profiling the memory access patterns across multiple model sizes, batch sizes, and prompt length combinations, delving deeply into the exact implementation details of (paged) attention implementation, implementation details of the batch scheduling, estimating how different shapes affect the compute and memory utilization, and dozens of different experiments.
+We deem an accurate estimation across different settings challenging to a degree that it might not be feasible to do so in practice.
 If you want accurate results, you are probably better off just measuring the real-world results.

 # From tokens to dollars - estimating tokenomics